Diamond coating Carbon Fibre

 The difficulty is that growing diamond requires harsh conditions that can easily damage the carbon fibres.
 Through careful tuning of the diamond seeding – an early stage process in which nanodiamond “seeds” are ultrasonically embedded in the fibre surface – and deposition conditions, the team has managed to achieve uniform diamond coatings that leave the carbon fibre intact.

 “The project relied heavily on the diamond coating facilities and expertise of Dr Lachlan Hyde and Dr Alastair Stacey at MCN,” said Dr Kallista Sears, a CSIRO researcher and project leader.
 “I’ve been impressed by MCN staff, who have become an integral part of this project.”
-Both Kallista and Dr Julius Orwa, a Deakin University researcher on the project, and Kallista received training on MCN’s diamond coating suite.
+Both Kallista and Dr Julius Orwa, a Deakin University researcher on the project, received training on MCN’s diamond coating suite.

 After coating, cross sections of the composite fibres were examined using MCN’s focused ion beam system in order to show that the carbon filaments were still intact.